 Graham and Fruchter hypothesize that the few long GRBs found in high-metal environments received an assist from the presence of a nearby companion star.
 By feeding mass — and with it, rotational energy — onto the star that explodes, a companion serves as the physical equivalent of someone pushing a slowly spinning ice skater back up to a higher rotational speed.

-› Paper: “The Metal Aversion of LGRBs.”
-J. F. Graham and A. S. Fruchter.
+“The Metal Aversion of LGRBs” by J. F. Graham and A. S. Fruchter, 23 August 2013, The Astrophysical Journal.